LottieAnning/LIFE4136_rotation3/README.md

 ![First PCA](Figures/first_pca.png)

-For reference, this figure from the Marburger paper *(linked at the top of the page)* shows some information on ploidy and purity of the data I am looking at (not all populations are included in this paper):
+For reference, this figure from the Marburger paper, *linked at the top of the page,* shows some information on ploidy and purity of the new data (not all populations are included in this plot and SWA and HAL are SWB and HAB in the new data respectively):

 ![Marburger Plot](Figures/marburger_plot.png)